FuelLabs/fuels-ts/docs/QUICKSTART.md

 }
 ```

-Notice that `initial_state` is where we configure the initial account balances.
-In the current config we are setting to the account `0x94ffcc53b892684acefaebc8a3d4a595e528a8cf664eeb3ef36f1020b0809d0d` to have the initial amount of `0x000000000000FFFF` in NativeAsset that
-is respective to the value `0x0000000000000000000000000000000000000000000000000000000000000000`.
+Notice the `initial_state` is where we configure the initial account balances.
+In the current config we are setting the account address `0x94ffcc53b892684acefaebc8a3d4a595e528a8cf664eeb3ef36f1020b0809d0d` to have the initial amount `0x000000000000FFFF` and the asset_id to `0x0000000000000000000000000000000000000000000000000000000000000000` that is respective to the NativeAsset.

 To learn more about `chainConfig.json`, take a look on the [`fuel-core`](https://github.com/FuelLabs/fuel-core) documentation.

 ### 2. Run the node

-To start the local node we are going to open a new terminal tab/windows, one important fact is that tge process needs to be running
+To start the local node we are going to open a new **Terminal Tab/Window**, one important fact is that the process needs to be running
-all the time.
+all the time, if you close the terminal/window the node will automatically stop to run.

 Inside `my-fuel-dapp` run;